 Amazon has always been a very competitive marketplace and that isn’t changing anytime soon.
-Merchant Words is just one of the many tools available to help you keep an edge and achieve successful product launches in spite of this exponentially growing competition.
+Merchantwords is an Amazon Keyword Tool that will help you keep an edge over your competitors and achieve successful product launches and advertising campaigns.

 You can leverage this data in a number of ways, but first, let’s talk briefly about keyword research on Amazon.